 The law on entitlement to health services in Ireland is quite complex.
 The main legislation is the Health Act 1970 as amended by a number of Acts including the Health (Amendment) Act 2005.
 The Health Act 1947 and the Health Act 1953 also contain provisions relating to entitlement.
 These Acts have all been amended several times.

 Under the Health Acts, the Health Service Executive (HSE) is obliged to provide certain services; for example, it must provide hospital services for everyone.
 Other services may be provided, for example, Home Help.
 The Department of Health take the view that you are 'eligible' for the various services and that this is not the same as being 'entitled' to them.
-The Ombudsman however does not accept this distinction though it has never been argued in a court.
+The Ombudsman however does not accept this distinction between being eligible and entitled.

 The legislation which requires the Health Service Executive (HSE) to provide services sometimes sets out that these must be free of charge to some or all recipients.
 Sometimes, the legislation allows for charges to be made.
 The fact that you must pay a contribution towards the cost of services does not change your basic entitlement to avail of those services.